-The inspiration for Angel Wings came from many women (my angels) that guided me during my infertility journey; my life coach, counselor, medical staff, friends, strangers and even a celebrity.
+The inspiration for Your Angel Wings came from many women (my angels) that guided me during my infertility journey; my life coach, counselor, medical staff, friends, strangers and even a celebrity.
 If you look at the Angel Wings logo, you will see seven stars which represent my seven babies in heaven.
 The wings are shaped to wrap themselves around the reader.
 It is my hope that the experiences I share will bring you comfort and companionship, elevate your perspective and that you will use your angel wings to transcend your infertility, too.

-S.J.
-O’Hara is an American Mom, Wife, Entrepreneur, Community Leader and Advocate for Women experiencing fertility challenges.
+Stephanie O’Hara is an American Mom, Wife, Writer, Entrepreneur, Community Leader and Advocate for Women experiencing fertility challenges.
 Becoming a mother of three did not come easily to her.
-After having her first son, S.J. experienced secondary infertility and seven miscarriages before having her miracle twins.
+After having her first son, Stephanie experienced secondary infertility and seven miscarriages before having her miracle twins.
 On her six year journey, she learned to advocate for herself and recognize that her body needed the assistance of a gestational carrier.
-S.J. had the support of “angels” in the form of friends, a professional counselor, a life coach, and even kind strangers.
+She had the support of “angels” in the form of friends, a professional counselor, a life coach, and even kind strangers.
 On one occasion, she was sent a “burning bush” sign in the form of a celebrity to help guide her when she was feeling doubt about which path to take.

-S.J. is living, breathing proof that being spiritual and having fun are not mutually exclusive…
+Stephanie is living, breathing proof that being spiritual and having fun are not mutually exclusive…

 My Infertility timeline